Dan O'Brien (playwright)

-Dan O’Brien (born 1974) is an American playwright, poet, essayist, and librettist.
+Dan O’Brien (born 1974) is an American playwright, poet, memoirist, essayist, and librettist.
 His most prominent works have been the play The Body of an American and the poetry collection War Reporter.
 He was awarded a Guggenheim Fellowship for 2015–16.
 His play The House in Scarsdale: A Memoir for the Stage was the winner of the 2018 PEN America Award for Drama.

 Career

+In 2024 O’Brien premiered his play Newtown at Geva Theatre Center, directed by Elizabeth Williamson.
+Newtown is the recipient of the 2024 Blanche and Irving Laurie Foundation Theatre Visions Fund Award.